rohitvarkey/ThreeJS.jl/README.md

 ### Where can these be used?

 This can be used in [IJulia](https://github.com/JuliaLang/IJulia.jl/) notebooks to embed 3D Graphics.
-Support for [Escher](https://github.com/shashi/Escher.jl) is being worked on.
+[Escher](https://github.com/shashi/Escher.jl) also supports ThreeJS, but you'll need the `master` version of Escher.

 ### Dependencies